kamilazdybal/PCAfold/docs/tutorials/demo-qoi-aware-encoder-decoder.rst

   n_components = 2

-First, we are going to scale the state-space variables to a $\langle 0, 1 \rangle$ range.
+First, we are going to scale the state-space variables to a :math:`\langle 0, 1 \rangle` range.
 This is done to help the neural network training process.

 We are also going to apply an adequate scaling to the source terms.
-This is done for consistency in reduced-order modeling (see: `**Handling source terms** <https://pcafold.readthedocs.io/en/latest/tutorials/demo-handling-source-terms.html>`_).
+This is done for consistency in reduced-order modeling (see: `Handling source terms <https://pcafold.readthedocs.io/en/latest/tutorials/demo-handling-source-terms.html>`_).
 The scaled source terms will serve as projection-dependent variables.

 .. code:: python